qbecky/qbecky.github.io/README.md

 Gulp will auto-recompile and build the code for easy development.

 The main gulp command in `gulp dev` which starts an http server.
 When python or sass files are changed, they are recompiled.

 Running `gulp build` will build python and sass files.

 (Building the python files also updates the date at the bottom of the page.)

-IN a terminal, install `gulp` and `sass` through the `brew` commands
+In a terminal, install `gulp` and `sass` through the `brew` commands

 ```
 brew install gulp